 - Fashion Club – High School students can start their very own fashion club.
 This website will help you get started.

 - Craftsy offers sewing classes online and even free ones to get you started

 - kidssewing.com – That’s right!
-Even if you have little one wants to learn to sew she can with Katrina Marie.
+Even if you have a little one who wants to learn to sew she can with Katrina Marie.
 These classes are for ages 6-12.

 - Katrina Marie Studios offers fashion and sewing classes for teens.
 We signed up to take these and can’t wait till they become available.
 We suggest ages 11-18.

-- Stitch and Sew beginners guide to sewing can be taken anywhere you have internet.
-This guide starts off with has a little history lesson (which I love).
-Learn about hand sewing, how to use a sewing machine and even start on your first sewing project.
+- Stitch and Sew beginner’s guide to sewing can be taken anywhere you have internet.
+This guide starts off with a little history lesson (which I love).
+Learn about hand sewing, how to use a sewing machine, and even start on your first sewing project.

 - Creative Bug offers online sewing classes for beginners and experienced sewers.

 - Crazy Little Projects offers free online classes that you and your little one can take together.
 My daughter who is 13 has taken a few classes because she was a beginner and needed some encouragement.

 - Sew-it-yourself is a great website for techniques, ideas, classes, and learning more about sewing.